atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

 time to the best of our knowledge.

 ### Summary
-Intro:
-- Explaining fully-encrypted training and inference (no decryption key for either phase)

 Method:
+- Fully-encrypted training and inference (no decryption key for either phase)
 - "Approximate HE"
     - Reduces computational overheads
     - Adds additional noise for each computation step that may affect the overall ML performance (unclear how significant this is)